dmarsters/magazine-photography-mcp/README.md

 # Magazine Photography MCP

 A deterministic visual vocabulary server that maps magazine aesthetic traditions to locked photographic and compositional parameters for image generation.
-Part of the visual vocabularies ecosystem.
+Part of the Lushy.app Visual Vocabularies ecosystem.

 ## What This Does